lightning/bolts/03-transactions.md

     <remotehtlcsig> <payment_preimage>

-Note that if `option_anchor_outputs` applies, the nSequence field of the spending input must be `1`.
+Note that if `option_anchors` applies, the nSequence field of the spending input must be `1`.

 If a revoked commitment transaction is published, the remote node can spend this output immediately with the following witness: